Integrating solar energy and safety

-In summer 2020, the façade of the head office of construction company BAM in Bunnik was fitted with solar panels whose shape, colour, and pattern harmonise well with the building’s exterior.
-Such new coloured or patterned PV modules are an alternative to the traditional ones, which are practically only available in a single dark colour and one size.
+The façade of the head office of construction company BAM in Bunnik was fitted with solar panels whose shape, colour, and pattern harmonise well with the building’s exterior.
+Such new coloured or patterned PV modules are an attractive alternative to the traditional ones, which are practically only available in a single dark colour and one size.
 This lets architects design buildings that can harvest solar energy without any aesthetic limitations.
 In the future, windows will also be able to generate solar energy.

 Reducing social costs